-Minor, major in East Asian Languages & Cultures, International Studies, or FLIT
+Minor, major in East Asian Language & Culture, International Studies, or FLIT

-Japan is an advanced industrial country, one of the world's largest exporters, but has a culture and language very different from those that most American students are familiar with.
+Japan has a vast economy and is one of the world's largest exporters, but has a culture and language very different from those that most American students are familiar with.
 Learning Japanese will open your eyes to a rich and distinct culture and open doors to international careers.

 Minor or major (Classics)